 Due to clever marketing, there is the common misconception that plastic is biodegradable.
 Plastic is actually photodegradable, which means that it will never “disappear”, but rather, breaks down into tiny particles and releases toxins.
 When plastic is put into landfill, these particles leach into our waterways and contaminate surrounding soil.
 In addition, the breaking down of plastic in landfill emits methane gas, which also compounds to global warming.

-Determined to combat these devastating effects, Polyglot Group’s Melbourne team have committed to a Plastic Free July, and we would love to help other businesses and employees to do the same.
+Determined to combat these devastating effects, our teams have committed to a Plastic Free July, and we would love to help other businesses and employees to do the same.
 As such, we have compiled a list of tips and tricks to make your July plastic-free!

 Here are just some of the ways you can avoid using plastic